Define applications for Real User Monitoring

 - RUM browser extension.
 If you cannot access your application code, for example, for third-party SaaS-hosted applications, install the RUM browser extension.

 Best practices and recommendations

 Define your applications based on team ownership so that you can easily make use of management zones for access restrictions.

 It may make sense to define applications based on their technology stack so that the right settings are applied and the management of specific settings is easier.
 For example, activating support for specific XHR frameworks is typically required only for specific parts of a large application and for specific user action naming rules.
 It may help separate such large applications into smaller ones based on the technologies in use or team ownership.

-Avoid renaming the My web application placeholder application, as it includes all user actions on all domains that are not included in an application detection rule.
-If you rename My web application, it may be difficult to distinguish it from your other applications.
+- Avoid renaming the My web application placeholder application, as it includes all user actions on all domains that are not included in an application detection rule.
+If you rename My web application, it might be difficult to distinguish it from your other applications.